ctapobep/blog/README.md

 * [Cryptography overview](https://github.com/qala-io/cryptography-overview) - can teach the basics, 20% documented
 * [Linux Networking](https://github.com/qala-io/networking-course) - can't teach it yet

-If you want me to read any of the above courses, please [reach out](https://github.com/qala-io/java-course/issues/13).

 ### My open source projects

 * [Datagen](https://github.com/qala-io/datagen) - a library for randomized testing in Java